Current Student Information

 Check your U.S. visa stamp inside your passport.
 Has your visa stamp expired?
 If it is still valid, is it for multiple entry, or has the entry been used up?
 Finally, is the category for which the visa was issued the status you currently hold (for example, if your visa is F-2, are you currently in F-2 status or did that status change after you entered the United States ).
 An expired U.S. visa need only be renewed if you will be traveling outside the United States .
 The exception is travel to Canada or Mexico .
 As long as your travel to either of those two countries is for less than thirty days and you are not applying for a U.S. visa there, you may return to the United States on an expired F or J visa.
 There is a special rule for citizens of Iran , Syria , Libya , Sudan , North Korea , or Cuba currently in the United States .
 Such an individual can only enter Canada or Mexico and return to the United States IF he or she has an unexpired multiple-entry U.S. visa in the passport for his or her current status.
 Be sure to read the handout titled "Applying for a New Visa at a U.S. Consulate Abroad.

-You must have your white, I-94 card with you for all travel, even travel within the United States .
-You will need to surrender your I-94 card if you are departing from the United States .
-You will be issued a new I-94 card upon your re-entry to the United States with a new admission number.
+You must have your I-94 electronic record printed and with you for all travel, even travel within the United States.
+You will be issued a new I-94 record upon your re-entry to the United States with a new admission number.

 MVCC ID Card